 This site will be developed for commercial use.
 Proposals for industrial or warehouse use will therefore be appropriate, as will offices in line with the existing permission.
 Related commercial uses as part of the mix may also be appropriate, although proposals that would involve main town centre uses (excluding offices) will only be appropriate where there is no significant adverse impact on existing centres.
 The frontage to the A33 will be of high visual quality, and an alignment for a mass rapid transit route through the site in a north-south direction will be a requirement.
-Site size: 9.7 ha Indicative potential: 27.000-32.000 sq m of

-Indicative potential: 27,000-32,000 sq m of industrial/warehouse uses, or alternative commercial uses.
+Site size: 9.7 ha Indicative potential: 27,000-32,000 sq m of industrial/warehouse uses, or alternative commercial uses.

 - 6.3.1 The land around Island Road provides the main opportunity to meet the identified needs for industrial and warehouse land in Reading.
 It is located in close proximity to some of the areas of greatest concentration of unemployment and low skills, and could therefore potentially provide substantial economic benefits to the town. - 6.3.2 However, the particular circumstances of much of the land mean that development will need to be sensitively designed and constructed.
 To the south of the area, over 700 new homes are being constructed at Green Park, and development risks creating tensions between these two uses.
 The areas to the north are identified as a major landscape feature, and development would potentially be visible from this feature, particularly where land is raised.
 Much of the site was previously used as sludge beds before becoming landfill, some of which was filled fairly recently, whilst other areas are within Flood Zone 2.
 For this reason, development will be dependent on adequately overcoming these constraints. - 6.3.3 In terms of transport, the provision of new mass rapid transit, for which planning has reached an advanced stage in South Reading, provides part of a solution to transport issues in the area, and land close to the A33 and within SR1c will be required to deliver this measure.
 The MRT routes will be required to the south to Mereoak park and ride, and to the south west towards the planned Green Park station and interchange.
-One possible route towards Green Park station, as an alternative to Longwater Avenue, would be through site SR1a, and the potential for this route to be provided will need to be considered. - 6.3.4 Planning permission already exists for over 70,000 sq m of offices on site SR1c as part of the Kennet Island planning permission.
-Whilst implementation of this scheme remains possible, this is not expected.
-The site is therefore also identified for alternative commercial uses, in particular industry and warehousing, albeit that other uses such as car showrooms or trade counter uses, along with offices in line with existing permissions, will potentially be appropriate.
-The existing office permission was considered appropriate in terms of transport impacts, and this will be taken into account in assessing schemes.
-The works to the Island Road and A33 junction were undertaken as part of the infrastructure works associated with this permission.
-Prior to development taking place, there may be some use of the site for temporary uses, where it would not affect the long term development potential of the site. - 6.3.5 The location of the site close to the sewage treatment works means that early liaison with Thames Water is likely to be required.
-Sites within this area potentially contain public sewers.
-If building over or close to a public sewer is agreed to by Thames Water it will need to be regulated by a 'Build over or near to' Agreement in order to protect the public sewer and/or apparatus in question.
-It may be possible for public sewers to be moved at a developer's request so as to accommodate development in accordance with Section 185 of the Water Act 1989.
+One possible route towards Green Park station, as an alternative to Longwater Avenue, would be through site SR1a, and the potential for this route to be provided will need to be considered.